wbraynen/wiremock/README.md

 * use of regex in pattern-matching endpoints
 * delaying the response
 * GETs and PUTs
-* mocking stateful behavior (which makes sense when doing PUTs)
+* mocking stateful behavior (which makes sense when doing PUTs) <-- NEAT!
 * using `curl` to verify that we have successfully mocked the endpoints

 ## How to install this demo